 The PGGSA organizes the Graduate Student Colloquium, a series of weekly research presentations and professional development lead by students and faculty in SPIA.
-Topics include, but not limited to, preparing for the PGG milestones, working on the dissertation, publication process, and academic job search.
+Topics include, but are not limited to, preparing for the PGG milestones, working on the dissertation, the publication process, and academic job search.
 Discussion panels are served by the GIA and UAP faculty.
 Students are encouraged to propose new topics for the professional development sessions.
 Students are also encouraged to present their research in the Colloquium.
 This is a great opportunity for students to introduce their research, get feedback from faculty and peers, practice for conferences or job talks, and initiate research collaboration.
 The Colloquium is broadcasted to the NCR campus through Zoom.
-It is recorded on-demand; all slides and extra materials, if available, are uploaded on the PGG-current student's Canvas site.
+It is recorded on-demand; all slides and extra materials, if available, are uploaded on the "PGG - for current student"s Canvas site.
 All PGG students are encouraged to help organize the Colloquium, address any questions, and provide feedback.

-Happy hours are organized on-demand.
-PGG students have been gathering on certain Fridays and/or holidays.
-In addition to providing social support outside the academic program, happy hours are rare chances where you meet students from all phases in the PGG program and seek their advice on academic issues.
+Happy hours are organized occasionally.
+PGG students gather on certain Fridays and/or holidays.
+In addition to providing social support outside the academic program, happy hours are rare chances where you can meet students from all phases in the PGG program and seek their advice on academic issues.